-- 5. Plan Year: The IPI operates on a fiscal year basis, August 1, 2014 through July 31, 2015. - 6.
+- 5. Plan Year: The IPI operates on a fiscal year basis, August 1, 2015 through July 31, 2016. - 6.
 Bonus Awards: Bonus awards are discretionary payments.
-A Participant must be an active employee in good standing and on Intuit's or an Intuit subsidiary's payroll on the day the bonus award is paid following the completion of the Fiscal Year to receive a bonus payment.
-A Participant who is not actively employed and on the payroll of Intuit or an Intuit subsidiary for any reason on the date a bonus award for the Fiscal Year is paid is not entitled to a partial or pro rata bonus award.
+A Participant must be an active employee in good standing and on Intuit's or an Intuit subsidiary's payroll on July 31, 2016 to receive a bonus payment.
+A Participant who is not actively employed and on the payroll of Intuit or an Intuit subsidiary for any reason on July 31, 2016 is not entitled to a partial or pro rata bonus award.
 Intuit may make exceptions in its sole discretion, provided, however, any such exception must be made by the Compensation Committee or its delegate.
 There is no minimum award or guaranteed payment.
 A bonus award is calculated at the discretion of the Compensation Committee after considering Intuit's performance, the Participant's bonus target and performance for the Fiscal Year and the bonus pool has been determined and made available for bonus awards under the IPI for the Fiscal Year.